|

 | |||||||||||||||||||||||||||||||||||

 Example 4. .2 × 6.03 Solution.
 Ignore the decimal points.
 Simply multiply 2 × 603 = 1206 Now we must place the decimal point.
 Together, .2 and 6.03 have three decimal digits.
-(Lesson 3, Problem 11.)
+(Lesson 4, Problem 11.)
 Therefore, starting from the right, separate three digits: 1.206 When we ignore a decimal point, we have in effect moved the point to the right: 6.03 → 603 We have multiplied by a power of 10.
-(Lesson 3, Question 2.)
-Therefore, to compensate and name the right answer, we must divide by that power, we must separate the same number of decimal digits.
-Example 5. .04 × .011 Solution.
+(Lesson 4, Question 2.)
+To name the right answer, then, we Example 5. .04 × .011 Solution.
 When we ignore the decimal points -- 04 × 011 -- then those are leading 0's.
 They add nothing to the value.
-We simply multiply 4 × 11 = 44.
+Simply multiply 4 × 11 = 44.
 Now, .04 and .011 together have five decimal digits.
 Therefore the product will have five decimal digits -- it will look like this: ._ _ _ _ _ Here is the product: .0 0 0 4 4 Example 6.
 200 × .012 Solution.
 Ignore the decimal point.
 Multiply 200 × 12 = 2400 Again, to multiply whole numbers that end in 0's, first ignore the 0's, then replace them.
-(Lesson 8, Question 2.)
+(Lesson 9, Question 2.)
 But replace only the 0's on the end of whole numbers.
 Do not replace the 0 of .012 Now separate three decimal digits (.012): 2.400 = 2.4 |

 |||||||||||||||||||||||||||||||||||